Jim Hart (British Columbia politician): Early years

-Hart was born in Edmonton, Alberta, was educated in Calgary and completed his military training at Canadian Forces Fleet School Halifax, CFB Borden and CFB Esquimalt.
+Hart was born in Edmonton, Alberta, was educated in Calgary, and completed his military training at Canadian Forces Fleet School Halifax, CFB Borden and CFB Esquimalt.
 He served in the Canadian Forces twice, first for 5 years in the navy.
-After training as an Electrical Technician Hart served on 3 of Her Majesty's Canadian Ship's; (HMCS) Gatineau, Qu'Appelle and Yukon.
-Hart served an addition 5 years as a Canadian Armed Forces Reserve officer and Commanding Officer of the 902 Kiwanis Air Cadet Squadron.
-Mr. Hart completed his broadcasting training at the Columbia Academy of Radio and Television Arts in Vancouver, British Columbia in 1981.
+After training as an electrical technician, Hart served on 3 of Her Majesty's Canadian Ships: (HMCS) Gatineau, Qu'Appelle and Yukon.
+Hart served an additional 5 years as a Canadian Armed Forces Reserve officer and Commanding Officer of the 902 Kiwanis Air Cadet Squadron.
+Hart completed his broadcasting training at the Columbia Academy of Radio and Television Arts in Vancouver, British Columbia in 1981.
+He was manager of CKSP Radio in Summerland 1981 to 1988 and Account Executive for Shaw Cable in Penticton 1988-1993.
 Hart has also studied at the Canadian Securities Institute, completing the Canadian Securities Course and the Ethics, Conduct and Practices Program.
 Prior to entering political life, Hart worked in the broadcasting industry as radio host, television host, account executive and radio station manager.